// COMP_BY_CITY

 Denver

 Denver has emerged as a strong secondary market for Chief of Staff roles, benefiting from Colorado's growing reputation as a tech and outdoor-lifestyle hub that attracts top-tier talent from both coasts.
-Salaries hover near the national average, with base compensation for mid-level roles typically falling between $128,000 and $172,000.
+Salaries hover near the national average, with Senior Director OTE typically falling between $150,000 and $270,000.
 The state's flat income tax rate of 4.4 percent is moderate, and when combined with housing costs that are 25 to 35 percent below San Francisco, Denver offers an attractive compensation-to-lifestyle ratio.

 The Denver-Boulder corridor is home to a healthy mix of enterprise tech companies, aerospace firms, outdoor and consumer brands, and a growing crop of climate-tech startups.
 Companies like Arrow Electronics, Ibotta, and Guild Education have helped anchor the local CoS talent market, while national firms with Denver satellite offices frequently staff CoS roles locally to support regional leadership teams.